 Substance abuse is a major public health concern.
-In 2015, 81% of people ages 12 and older reported alcohol use and nearly 50% of people in this age group reported illicit drug abuse.
-Additionally, nearly 21% of people ages 12 and older reported abusing prescription drugs in 2014 9.
-Chronic drug and alcohol abuse can lead to substance addiction, a progressive condition characterized by continued use despite significant impairment in a person’s life.
+In 2019, about 140 million people ages 12 and older reported alcohol use and about 36 million of people in this age group reported illicit drug use.9 Additionally, about 9 million people ages 12 and older reported using prescription drugs in 2019.9 Chronic drug and alcohol abuse can lead to substance addiction, a progressive condition characterized by continued use despite significant impairment in a person’s life.

-While some programs may use alternative modalities, a number of treatment programs incorporate the 12 steps of recovery as part of their approach.
-In fact, 12-step programs (e.g., Alcoholics Anonymous and Narcotics Anonymous) are the most widely accessible recovery tool in the U.S., with 12-step meetings available both during and after treatment 2.
-When researching treatment programs, it’s important to find a treatment program that matches your clinical needs, values, and beliefs.
+A number of treatment programs incorporate the 12 steps of recovery as part of their approach.
+In fact, 12-step programs (e.g., Alcoholics Anonymous and Narcotics Anonymous) are the most widely accessible recovery tool in the U.S., with 12-step meetings available both during and after treatment.2 When researching treatment programs, it’s important to find a treatment program that matches your clinical needs, values, and beliefs.

 Twelve-step programs are based on the foundational principles of Alcoholics Anonymous (AA), a community-based support group for recovery from alcohol abuse, and are a popular choice for those looking to get clean and sober.
 Other programs, such as Narcotics Anonymous (NA) and Cocaine Anonymous (CA), are founded on the 12 step-model to help members address their drug addictions.